Phylum: Magnoliophyta - Class: Equisetopsida - Order: Ranunculales - Family: Ranunculaceae

 This water-plant is very localised and confined mainly to the south and west of England, Wales and Ireland.

-Found mainly in shallow streams and ditches, and sometimes in shallow ponds and puddles, this creeping plant blooms from April to September and has tiny flowers a quarter the size of those generslly associated with river Ranunculus species.
+Found mainly in shallow streams and ditches, and sometimes in shallow ponds and puddles, this creeping plant blooms from April to September and has flowers 8 to 12mm across - much smaller than those generally associated with river Ranunculus species.
 The white petals are more than twice the length of the greenish sepals.

-The plant shown on this page was growing in a shallow puddle beside a farm track on the upper reaches of the River Teifi in West Wales and is one of the reasons for the River Teifi's designation as a Site of Special Scientific Interest is its diversity andabundance of Ranunculus species.
+The plant shown on this page was growing in a shallow puddle beside a farm track on the upper reaches of the River Teifi in West Wales.
+One of the reasons for the River Teifi's designation as a Site of Special Scientific Interest is its diversity and abundance of Ranunculus species.

 The photograph was taken in July.